heygautam2001/QSpiders/java.md

 ## Programming language
 - programming language is used to interact with the machine,
-- A language whiuch is used to write the program is called a programming language
+- A language which is used to write the program is called a programming language
 - Based on human understanding it is classified in three types:
 1. High level language : A language which is completely understandable by human but not by machine is called high level language  - java , c++ , c , python.
-2. Mid?Intermediate level : A language which nethier completely understandable by human nor by machine is called as mid level language - Bytecode
+2. Mid?Intermediate level : A language which neither completely understandable by human nor by machine is called as mid level language - Bytecode
-3. Low level/Binary/Machine level language : A language which is not understyandable by human but completely understandable by machine
+3. Low level/Binary/Machine level language : A language which is not understandable by human but completely understandable by machine
   ex: 0's and 1's